-Nielsen Norman Group surveyed 150 designers and researchers enrolled in their 'Product and UX: Building Partnerships for Better Outcomes' course and found that roughly half reported the same core problem: alignment.
+Nielsen Norman Group surveyed 150 designers and researchers enrolled in their 'Product and UX: Building Partnerships for Better Outcomes' course and found one result dominating all others: alignment.
 Not craft.
-Not tooling.
-Alignment.
+Not research methodology.
+Alignment, specifically the work of getting engineering, product, marketing, and leadership onto the same page before anything gets built.

 [READ ORIGINAL →]